Cool bakery logos for 2023/24 (+ fonts)

 Bakery logo example 12 shows a humanist typeface (Bauhaus Roma) with the particular letter A in the middle.

-Step 1: Type company name
+Step 1: Type shop name

-Step 2: Select design
+Step 2: Select a style, symbol, and font for your design

 After clicking on a baseline design, you’ll land in our Mojomox logo editor.